keneji404/Twitter-Vault/README.md

 - **Organizer:** Group tweets by Author to see everything you've saved from a specific user.
 - **Media Viewer:** Built-in lightbox to view high-res images and carousels.
 - **Data Management:**
-  - Import from Twillot JSON/JSONL.
+  - Import JSON/JSONL using 3rd party bookmark exporters.
   - Export to JSON (Backup), JSONL, or CSV (Spreadsheet).
   - Soft delete unwanted items.